nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-24499](https://jira.nuxeo.com/browse/NXP-24499).

-#### Amazon Implementation does a fallback on environment variables AWS Services configuration keys {{since '10.3'}}
+#### Amazon Implementation Does a Fallback on Environment Variables Aws Services Configuration Keys {{since '10.3'}}

-If the keys are not set in nuxeo.conf a lookup is made in the environment.
+If the keys are not set in `nuxeo.conf` a lookup is made in the environment.
 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-25596](https://jira.nuxeo.com/browse/NXP-25596).

 ### Nuxeo Quota